translationalneuromodeling/tapas/sem/README.md

 The field `u` represents experimental conditions and it has a single subfield `tt`, which is a vector of Nx1 trials. `u.tt` codes the condition of the corresponding trial.
-Conditions should be coded by integers starting from 0.
+Conditions should be coded by integers starting at 0.

 | Fields `u` | Meaning | Data |
 |:----------:|:-------:|:----:|